-Browne sent several messengers to Graham, warning him of the presence of the French on Barossa Hill in strength.
+Browne sent several messengers to Graham, warning him of the presence of the French on Barrosa Hill in strength.

-Graham could also see Ruffin’s Division on Barossa Hill and Leval’s Division on the British left flank.
+Graham could also see Ruffin’s Division on Barrosa Hill and Leval’s Division on the British left flank.

 Graham decided to attack the two French divisions, while they were still advancing and before they could unite.

 Graham’s Division was not in good order for the attack, after a long series of exhausting marches and now moving through the dense pine forest.